 How Many Chickens Do I Need for a Family of 4?

 For a family of 4 – 5 people, I recommend 4 – 6 chickens.
 Our very first flock of 5 hens, kept my family of 5, plus my Mom, Dad, and sister in eggs for most of the year.

-Keep in mind, as a chicken ages, she will lay fewer and fewer eggs each year.
+Keep in mind, as a chicken ages, her egg production will slow down.
+She will lay fewer and fewer eggs each year.
 So after 2 or 3 years, you may wish to add more hens to your flock if space allows.
 (Read How to Integrate Two Flocks of Chickens for more information.)

 For more information on raising backyard chickens, start here.
 I’ve got lots of posts that will walk you through the entire process, from setting up your brooder to choosing the friendliest chicken breeds.